The Guides Choice

-Since 1969 Thomas and Thomas has hand produced top of the line fly rods out of their factory in Greenfield, MA.
-What makes T&T different is their aptitude for experimenting with different resins and rod shapes to find the perfect fit for an anglers needs, and their insatiable drive to push the envelope each year.
-Over the years, us at Kismet Outfitters have gotten to know the T&T team and it is filled with some of the kindest, most loyal, and fishiest people in the industry.
+Since 1969 Thomas and Thomas has hand-produced top-of-the-line fly rods out of their factory in Greenfield, MA.
+What makes T&T different is their aptitude for experimenting with different resins and rod tapers to find the perfect fit for an angler's needs, and their insatiable drive to push the envelope each year.
+Over the years, Kismet Outfitters have gotten to know the T&T team and it is filled with some of the kindest, most loyal, and fishiest people in the industry.

 “the tool is only as good as the user”

 The Exocett series has become a stable in our rod quiver, as it truly is a rod that can do it all.
 These rods can handle every fly, condition, or fish you might encounter when fishing the East Coast.
 The Exocett series consists of three rods: the Exocett SS, Exocett Predator, and the Exocett Surf.

 When packing for a boat trip, there are many shifting variables depending on the season and conditions, however, the one piece of gear that we are always sure to bring is the Exocett SS.
 The bottom line is the boat never leaves the dock without the SS on board.